jacqeinz/Team-Project-CS-458/README.md

 * Build Project in Android Studio and run program inside Android Studio with preferred emulator.

 ### Using program
+* Here the Main Menu is shown in an image below.
+* Functions of the Application:
 * Add, edit delete suppliers.
 * Add, edit, delete categories.
 * Add, edit, deleted products.